 3.1 [PCC-1] Cross Enterprise Document Sharing Content Transactions

+PCC-1 describes common functional requirements for content exchange.

+This section defines each IHE transaction in detail, specifying the standards used, and the information transferred.

-At present, all transactions used by the PCC Content Profiles to exchange content are independent of transport appear in IHE ITI TF-2.
-General options defined in content profiles for a Content Consumer or Content Creator are described below, profiles may defined other options as necessary.
-There are no profile specific behaviors in this transaction.
-These behaviors are defined in the content profiles which utilize these actors.
+General oOptions defined in content profiles for a Content Consumer are described below.
+Content profiles may reference these options as requirements for its Content Consumer; profiles may define other options as necessary.

 Actor: Content Creator